Halicea/vimrc/README.md

 # The Ultimate vimrc
+This is a fork of [https://github.com/amix/vimrc](https://github.com/amix/vimrc) repository customized for my own needs.

+##The Readme bellow is written by the original [author](https://github.com/amix/) of this repository##

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.